Believe it or not, dogs understand our pointing gestures as well as human children; understanding this visual cue requires little to no learning time.

 You didn’t imagine it.
 Your dog actually looked in the direction you pointed to with your finger.
 He gets the gesture.
 In fact, two new studies published in the current issue of Animal Cognition, and reported this week by Discovery News, show that dogs share the same capacity to understand pointing gestures as two-year old human children.
 The study found that dogs require next to zero learning time to figure out the visual communication, and claims that due to domestication, dogs appear to be predisposed to read other human visual signals too, like head-turning and gazing.

 What’s more, since chimpanzees and other non-human primates don’t understand the meaning of pointing, the study suggests that dogs may understand humans better than even our closest living animal relatives (or perhaps an immediate family member for that matter).

 Research Studies Provide Evidence

-For more information on the study and how it translates into communication with your dog, read the entire article at Discovery News.
+Read about the study and how it translates into communication with your dog.

-Read another interesting story from Discovery News this week: “Cats Use Special Purr to Manipulate Humans”
+Read another interesting story from BBC News this week: “Cats Use Special Purr to Manipulate Humans”